threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 | Total yearly rewards                                | 26584.62   |
 | Staking yearly ROI in TFT (%)                                 | 1.33       |

-For the second table, we use a monthly revenues of 16,000$USD for the TFGrid.
+For Table 2, we use a monthly revenues of 16,000$USD for the TFGrid.

 | Table 2.
 Validator staking       |            |
 | ------------------------------ | ---------- |